craigcook/frontierline-theme/README.md

 Uses Sass as a CSS preprocessor.
 Source files are in the `/sass` folder and should be compiled to `style.css` in the theme's root folder.
-To make style edits, modify the source files and recompile.
+To make style edits, modify the source files and recompile `sass --style compact --sourcemap=auto ./sass/style.scss style.css`.
 **Don't edit `style.css` directly!**

 * WP Version: 4.0+